ClimateCompatibleGrowth/GeoH2/README.md

 > As currently implemented, the commodity must be either "hydrogen" or "ammonia".
 > For the illustrative case of Namibia, we have them in a folder titled "NA" with two sub-folders "hydrogen" and "ammonia".

 - **Conversion parameters:** `conversion_parameters.xlsx` includes parameters related to converting between states of the commodity.
-This is only needed in the "parameters/hydrogen" folder.
+This is only needed in the "hydrogen" folder.

 - **Country parameters:** `country_parameters.xlsx` includes country- and technology-specific interest rates, heat and electricity costs, and asset lifetimes.
     - Interest rates should be expressed as a decimal, e.g. 5% as 0.05.
     - Asset lifetimes should be in years.

 - **Demand parameters:** `demand_parameters.xlsx` includes a list of demand centers.
 For each demand center, its lat-lon location, annual demand, and commodity state for that demand must be specified.
-If multiple forms of the commodity are demanded in one location, differentiate the demand center name (e.g. Nairobi LH2 and Nairobi NH3) to avoid problems from duplicate demand center names.

 - **Pipeline parameters:** `pipeline_parameters.xlsx` includes the price, capacity, and lifetime data for different sizes of pipeline.